 Historic Derbyshire Guide

 The primary attraction for most visitors is the Peak District National Park, which is contained almost entirely within the borders of Derbyshire.
 The Peaks are a walker's delight, featuring high moorland split by deep valleys.
-There are good walking trails at Monsal (Bakewell Station), Ashborne, and Mam Tor, and if you are up to a stiffer challenge the Pennine Way long distance trail begins its journey north to Scotland from Edale.
+There are good walking trails at Monsal (Bakewell Station), Ashbourne, and Mam Tor, and if you are up to a stiffer challenge the Pennine Way long-distance trail begins its journey north to Scotland from Edale.

 At Arbor Low is a striking henge monument with the addition of a later stone circle.
 A Bronze Age round barrow was later grafted onto the rear of the site.
 Other prehistoric sites have been unearthed at Carder Low, High Low, and Lean Low.

 Centred around Bakewell are several historic houses, including the extraordinary Chatsworth House, home of the Dukes of Devonshire.
 Set in over 35,000 acres of parkland, Chatsworth was begun in the Elizabethan period but heavily rebuilt in 1687.
 The interior is a sumptuous feast of plaster-work, carving, and painting.
 Though Chatsworth is one of England's great treasure houses, it must share the attention of visitors to Derbyshire with two other mansions at Haddon and Hardwick.

 Haddon Hall is a magnificently sited Tudor house on the banks of the River Wye, with a 14th-century chapel and even earlier Norman foundations.
 Hardwick Hall was the crowning achievement of the redoubtable Elizabeth, Countess of Shrewsbury ("Bess of Hardwick").
 The house was begun in 1571, and its lavish use of windows - very unusual for that era - gave rise to the popular Elizabethan rhyme, "Hardwick Hall, more glass than wall".